faridaalin/lesson-task-js2-module3-lesson3/README.md

 Add a form that will add a new resource via your API.

 Add a form that will update the values of a resource via your API.

+The items on your home page should link to a details page if the user is not logged in, and the edit page if the user is logged in.